 - have an interest in current affairs and want to focus on real world issues and problems;

 - have the ability to relate to theoretical models and to examine issues logically and systematically;

 - can express yourself well, both orally in discussion and on paper;

 - are ready to carry out independent research to apply ideas rather than just listening and reading.

-- At least 7 GCSEs at Grade 4.
+- At least 7 GCSE at Grade 4.

 - Grade 5 in GCSE English and GCSE Maths.

-- Grade 5 in GCSE Economics if taken.
+- Grade 5 in GCSE Economics, or equivalent, if taken.

 Please note; you may be required to pay course costs towards your study on this course.
 Please click here for a full list of 2021/2022 course costs.

 Some of the university degrees being taken by students who recently completed Economics A Level are…